Last updated: March 14, 2026

 PVT divergence reversal strategy

-• Bullish Reversal: Look for a bullish divergence (price makes a new low, PVT makes a higher low).
+• Bullish Reversal: Look for a bullish divergence (price makes a Lower Low (LL), but PVT makes a Higher Low (HL)).
 This is not an immediate buy signal.
-Instead, wait for the price to confirm the reversal (e.g., by breaking a downward trendline) before entering a long position.
+Instead, wait for the price to confirm the reversal (e.g., by breaking a downward trendline or a previous lower high) before entering a long position.

-• Bearish Reversal: Spot a bearish divergence (price makes a new high, PVT makes a lower high) and then wait for the price to show weakness (e.g., breaking below a key support level) before entering a short trade.
+• Bearish Reversal: Spot a bearish divergence (price makes a Higher High (HH), but PVT makes a Lower High (LH)).
+Then, wait for the price to show structural weakness (e.g., breaking below a key support level) before entering a short trade.

 6.3.
 Strategy 3: Breakout Filter

 False breakouts are a common problem for traders.
-The indicator can act as a powerful filter to distinguish between legitimate breakouts and fakeouts by confirming the presence of institutional volume.
+The PVT indicator acts as a powerful filter to distinguish between legitimate breakouts and fakeouts by validating the presence of broad market participation.

-When the price breaks above a key resistance level or trendline, an entry is only taken if the PVT is also rising strongly.
-This confirms that the breakout is backed by significant buying pressure.
-If the price breaks out but the PVT is flat or falling, the signal is ignored as a likely fakeout.
+When the price breaks above a key resistance level or trendline, an entry is only considered if the PVT is simultaneously rising strongly.
+This confirms the breakout is supported by volume-weighted demand rather than low-liquidity spikes.

 7. PVT in Different Market Conditions